PurpurMC/PurpurDocs/mkdocs/Permissions.md

 - Players with this permission can use a configured tool with silk touch enchantment to mine up any spawner cage instead of disappearing.

+## purpur.joinfullserver
+- Allows players to join when server is full

 ## purpur.place.spawners
 Requires [`gameplay-mechanics.silk-touch`](../Configuration#silk-touch) to be enabled in purpur.yml